 Thus, on that page of The Da Vinci Code, the book gets its first major dig against mainstream "Christianity" by showing that someone who claimed to follow Christ was killing people and thinking he was doing God a service (see also John 16:2).

-The Da Vinci Code is correct that certain supporters of the Roman Catholic Church (as well as some of its Protestant opponents) have long used violence (and political influence) to try to suppress the teachings of those they disapprove of (three articles of related interest might be Europa and the Beast, Persecutions by Church and State, and the Churches of Revelation 2 & 3.).
+The Da Vinci Code is correct that certain supporters of the Roman Catholic Church (as well as some of its Protestant opponents) have long used violence (and political influence) to try to suppress the teachings of those they disapprove of (three articles of related interest might be Europa and the Beast, Persecutions by Church and State, The Spanish Inquisition and Early Protestant Persecutions, and the Churches of Revelation 2 & 3.).

 What is distressing, of course, is that the idea of Christian soldiers engaging in killing or assassination is accepted by nearly everyone today.
 The truth is that The Da Vinci Code is somewhat helpful for pointing out this hypocrisy.
 But it is in error by suggesting that there are such things as truly "Christian" carnal soldiers and assassins.